Banana Zucchini Bread

 An overhead shot of the banana zucchini bread batter before stirring in the shredded zucchini.

-• Add the shredded zucchini to the batter.
-Gently beat together on low until just combined.
-Pour the batter into the prepared loaf pan.
+Step 6: Add the shredded zucchini and gently beat on low until just combined.

-• Bake in the preheated oven for 1 hour 10 - 1 hour 25 minutes or until a knife inserted into the center of the bread comes out clean.
+Step 7: Pour the batter into the prepared loaf pan.
+Bake 1 hour 10 minutes to 1 hour 25 minutes until a toothpick or knife inserted in the center comes out clean.
+Start checking at 1 hour 10 minutes.

 An overhead shot of a partially sliced loaf of banana zucchini bread on a cooling rack.